ruchithareddy269/DM-Assignment-4/README.md

 Observations: Key insights and findings from the auto EDA.
 __Part3-Apache Beam in Colab__

-Dataset : A dataset that showcases Apache Beam's features.
+Dataset:A dataset that showcases Apache Beam's features.

-Objective: Set up and demonstrate Apache Beam's capabilities within Google Colab.
+Goal: Set up and demonstrate Apache Beam's capabilities within Google Colab.

 Introduction: Introduction to Apache Beam and its relevance.